-Eight topics have been selected this year for discussion and the first four have been scheduled.
+Eight topics have been selected this year for discussion.
 The Foreign Policy Association provides a Great Decisions Briefing Book if participants choose to read articles in advance, and each program begins with a video presentation outlining the issues of the evening’s topic.
 After the short video, a facilitator provides insight and leads a discussion.

 This free, in-person program will take place in Lake Travis Community Library meeting room.
 No registration is required.

 Facilitated by Matthew Orr

 How will changes in the energy industries impact relations between countries?

 Access to oil and gas has long held an influence over the politics of individual nations and their relations with others.
 But as more countries move toward sustainable energy, and supply chain shortages affect the availability of oil and gas, how will this change the way in which the United States interacts with the outside world?